piegfx/Sandy/README.md

 # Sandy Framework
-The Sandy Framework is a modern application framework and render engine, designed for applications requiring advanced 2D and 3D rendering.
+The Sandy Framework is a modern application framework and render engine for .NET 7, designed for applications requiring advanced
+2D and 3D rendering.

 **NOTE:** Sandy is currently early in development.
 Originally designed for the Sandcastle game engine, we have decided to make